ShannonPosey/90-day-aws-journey/day-01-cloud-basics/day-1-notes.md

 **Questions to Answer:**
 - What does AWS manage for me, and what will I still own?
-- How do I build without accidentally lauching a $400 experiment?
+- How do I build without accidentally launching a $400 experiment?

 ---